zeenea/tabular-data-to-business-glossaries-annotation-dataset/README.md

 | Minimum number of row per dataset     | 4    |
 | Mean number of rows per dataset       | 62   |

-Each dataset is described with metadata which consist of issuing organization ,dataset name, column names, tags, theme, access level and license.
+Each dataset is described with metadata which consist of issuing organization ,dataset name, column names, list of tags, theme, access level and license.
 * **_Dataset Theme._** It describes the general topic of the dataset
 * **_Dataset Tags._** It represents a list of terms that are related to the dataset content